This post may contain affiliate links. Read full disclosure.

 Easy Mexican Dip Recipes and Appetizers

 What type of Mexican food do you enjoy most with guacamole?
 I personally love guacamole on chicken and beef tacos, on top of enchiladas, inside burritos, on top of tostadas, as a garnish for taco salads, and in 7-layer dips!
 And of course, I love it straight out of the molcajete with authentic Mexican-style tortilla chips.
-Share your love for guacamole in the comment section below.
+Share your love for this authentic guacamole recipe in the comment section below.